Bachelor of Science with Honours

 The Eamon McFadden Memorial Prize: First year prize for preparation for practice learning module.

 The Excellence in Social Work Practice Award: Awarded in final year to the student who has achieved the highest total score in the all practice based components (placements/practice learning opportunities) within the programme of study.

 The Huw Griffiths Working with Service Users Award: Awarded to the student who has achieved the highest mark in the working with service users module.

 This course is subject to Protection of Children and Vulnerable Adults (2003) legislation.
-Applicants with a firm offer require an Enhanced Access Northern Ireland Criminal Record check due to the nature of social work.
+Applicants whose place is confirmed require an Enhanced Access Northern Ireland Criminal Record check due to the nature of social work.
 This currently costs £33.
-This check happens in advance of becoming a student and may be repeated prior to practice learning placements the during the 2-year training cycle.
+This check happens in advance of becoming a student and may be repeated prior to two practice learning placements the during the 3 year training cycle.

 Occupational Health Screening is required in advance of becoming a student (those with confirmed places).
 Costs associated with this are currently £35 for initial health screening with an additional £50 charge should vaccinations be required.
 A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of £90.
-Please note these are 2019/20 prices that are subject to change in 2021/22.
+Please note these are 2021/22 prices that are subject to change for 2023/24.

 Students choosing a period of paid work placement or study abroad as part of their course should be aware that there may be additional travel and living costs as well as tuition fees.

 Please contact the course team for more information.

 Emer Carlin (Admissions) +44 (0) 28 7167 5146, firstname.lastname@example.org